NREL/SOEP-QSS/README.md

 Input functions are external system "drivers" that do not depend on the state of other variables within the DAE system.
 The QSS solver implements input functions for continuous real-valued variables with QSS-like quantized and continuous representations and logic for selecting the next time at which to update these representations.
 Input variables using this approach are smoothly integrated with the QSS variable system.

 Input functions can also have discrete events at which their value changes.
 To provide accurate behavior with QSS solvers, where time steps can be large and variable, these discrete events are assumed predictable by the input functions.
 These predicted discrete events are placed in the QSS event queue to assure they are processed at their exact event time.
 We don't currently support discrete events for continuous input functions but this is easily added if needed.

+### Conditionals

+Modelica supports conditional behavior via "if" and "when" blocks.
+The QSS solver has classes representing if and when conditional blocks to provide this behavior.
+Each conditional block has a sequence of clauses that represent the if/elseif/else and when/elsewhen structure of the corresponding Modelica conditional.
+Each clause (except the else clause) contains one or more boolean or zero-crossing variables.
+When fully realized clauses would be able to represent logical "trees" over their variables: for now only OR logic is supported.

 ## FMU Support